nikitamikriukov-del/ParrotMediaPlayer/README.md

 # ParrotMediaPlayer
-Music Player That Has Keyboard shortcuts, ParrotMediaPlayer only accepts MP3 files, MID/MIDI files will be added soon,
+Music Player That Has Keyboard shortcuts, ParrotMediaPlayer only accepts MP3 files,

 Shortcuts:
 J:Stop/Play Audio from MP3 file |